Doctoral Internship in Health Service Psychology

-Thank you for your interest in the APA-Accredited Doctoral Internship in Health Service Psychology at the University of San Francisco, Counseling and Psychological Services (CAPS).
-We hope this website provides helpful information about our training program, application procedures and selection process, and the multicultural diversity of our University and center.
+Thank you for your interest in the APA-accredited Doctoral Internship in Health Service Psychology at the University of San Francisco, Counseling & Psychological Services (CAPS).
+We hope this website provides helpful information about our training program, application procedures, and selection process and the multicultural diversity of our university and center.

-The University of San Francisco Counseling and Psychological Services (CAPS) is the primary provider of mental health services to a diverse population of approximately 11,000 undergraduate and graduate students.
-We provide brief, time-limited individual and group psychotherapy, psychoeducational outreach; consultation and referral for students, faculty, staff, and students' families; and crisis management to the campus community.
+The University of San Francisco CAPS is the primary provider of mental health services to a diverse population of approximately 11,000 undergraduate and graduate students.
+We provide brief, time-limited individual and group psychotherapy; psychoeducational outreach; consultation and referrals for students, faculty, staff, and students' families; and crisis management to the campus community.

-The University of San Francisco is an independent, private, non-profit institution of higher education and one of 28 Jesuit Catholic colleges and universities in the United States.
-The student body represents multiculturally diverse ethnic, religious, and socioeconomic backgrounds, 50 states and 98 countries.
-According to the 2018 U.S. News & World Report, the University is tied for sixth in undergraduate student ethnic diversity and tied for 12th for percentage of international students, among 311 national universities.
-The Counseling and Psychological Service (CAPS) is located on our beautiful 55-acre campus, which sits atop a hill next to Golden Gate Park, overlooking downtown San Francisco and the Pacific Ocean.
+The University of San Francisco is an independent, private, nonprofit institution of higher education and one of 28 Jesuit Catholic colleges and universities in the United States.
+The student body represents multiculturally diverse ethnic, religious, and socioeconomic backgrounds, 50 states, and 98 countries.
+In the most recent U.S. News & World Report, the University is rated 5th in the nation for campus ethnic diversity and in the top 30 for campuses with the most international students.
+CAPS is located on our beautiful 55-acre campus, which sits atop a hill next to Golden Gate Park, overlooking downtown San Francisco and the Pacific Ocean.